Don’t Miss the Deadline: Arizona’s Statute of Limitations for Personal Injury

 Hidden government involvement

-Determining whether a vehicle or property is government-owned takes investigation.
-Discovering this on day 179 may be too late to file a proper Notice of Claim.
+Determining whether a vehicle or property is government owned requires investigation.
+Discovering this on day 179 may be too late to file a valid Notice of Claim.

 Don’t Let the Clock Run Out